 Work is underway to make an effective vaccine to prevent coronavirus infection, but it will be some time before it is available.
 There are no specific treatments currently: the main focus is relieving the symptoms.
 The main hope of controlling the situation is the rapid identification of cases and the prevention of onward transmission through patient isolation.

-Here in the UK, the Foreign and Commonwealth Office is advising against all travel to Hubei Province and all but essential travel to the rest of mainland China.
+Here in the UK, the Foreign and Commonwealth Office is advising against all non-essential travel.
 You can also follow the Foreign and Commonwealth website for regular updates and travel guidance.